 These WordPress statistics are concerned with the overall security of WordPress.

 WordPress is generally considered to be secure, but it’s not without its share of data breaches.
 Since it’s the largest and most popular CMS, it is also the most prone to hacking (read: WordPress Hacked: What to Do When Your Site Is in Trouble and Ecommerce Fraud Prevention).

 Sucuri, a security plugin, reports 90% of its cleanup requests in 2018 were from WordPress.

 According to various sources:

-- 41% of WordPress attacks are caused by a vulnerability on the hosting platform.
+- 41% of WordPress attacks are caused by a vulnerability on the WordPress hosting platform.

 - 52% of WordPress vulnerabilities relate to WordPress plugins.